 Astronomers find evidence of a second supermoon beyond the Solar System

 Astronomers have reported the existence of a second large moon orbiting a Jupiter-sized planet beyond our solar system.
-If confirmed, the sighting could mean that extrasolar moons are as common in the universe as exoplanets, and that, large or small, these moons are a characteristic of planetary systems.
+If confirmed, the sighting might mean that extrasolar moons are as common in the universe as exoplanets, and that, large or small, these moons are a characteristic of planetary systems.

 The discovery, published in the magazine ‘Nature Astronomy’, was led by David Kipping and his Cold Worlds Laboratory at Columbia University in the United States, which reported the first ex-moon candidate in 2017.
 “Astronomers have found more than 10,000 exoplanet candidates so far, but exomoons are a lot more challenging, “explains Kipping, who has spent the last decade hunting extrasolar moons.”
 They are uncharted territory. “

 The team discovered the candidate for ex-moon that orbits the planet Kepler 1708b, a world located 5,500 light years from Earth in the direction of the constellations of Cygna and Lyra.
-This new candidate is about a third smaller than the Neptune-sized moon that Kipping and his colleagues previously found orbiting a similar Jupiter-sized planet, Kepler 1625b.
+This new candidate is regarding a third smaller than the Neptune-sized moon that Kipping and his colleagues previously found orbiting a similar Jupiter-sized planet, Kepler 1625b.

 Both candidates for supermoons are probably made up of gas It has accumulated under the gravitational pull caused by its enormous size, Kipping said.
-If an astronomer’s hypothesis is correct, the moons could even have started life as planets, only to be dragged into the orbit of an even larger planet like Kepler 1625b or 1708b.
+If an astronomer’s hypothesis is correct, the moons might even have started life as planets, only to be dragged into the orbit of an even larger planet like Kepler 1625b or 1708b.

 The two moons are located far from their host star, where there is less gravity to pull on the planets and strip them of their moons.
 In fact, the researchers looked for cold, gaseous planets in wide orbits precisely because our solar system analogs, Jupiter and Saturn, have more than a hundred moons between them.